 Words have power.
 Therefore, it’s crucial to keep working on changing your negative self-talk.

-Growing up you might have heard the expression, “sticks and stones may break my bones, but words will never hurt me.”
+Growing up you might have heard this expression: “Sticks and stones may break my bones, but words will never hurt me.”
 Well, I’m here to tell you that’s a lie.
-The sooner we accept this is the sooner we can start to acknowledge the impact words have had on us throughout our lives and start healing and changing the way we speak to ourselves.
+The sooner we accept this, the sooner we can start to acknowledge the impact words have had on us throughout our lives and start healing and changing the way we speak to ourselves.

 From birth, people have been planting seeds in us by sharing thoughts and opinions about our lives and actions.
 Every word that was spoken into your life by you and/or someone went through processing in your brain.
 And, your brain had to decide whether to record it as truth (keep), consider or question it, or reject it.